How can I get cheap barcodes?

 In the late 1990s, the UCC merged with GS1, becoming GS1-US.
 As part of this change, they decided to start charging annual license fees for all of their members, including those who had paid a one-off fee for barcode numbers in the 1990s.
 Many of these members weren’t happy with the new annual license fees, and so a group of them ended up in class action law suit with GS1.

 The members won in the courts in 2002, resulting in a multi-million dollar settlement by GS1.
-A further consequence of this court case is the proof that the original numbers issued by the UCC in the 1990s are outside of GS1s control now, and hence no license fees are required.
+A further consequence of this court case is the proof that the original numbers issued by the UCC in the 1990s are outside of GS1s control now.
+Hence no license fees are required.
 These are the numbers are bought by resellers and onsold.
 They are ‘new’ numbers, in that they have never been used on a retail product, and are part of the GS1 system.

 This Settlement provides that companies who became members of UCC before August 28, 2002, are not obligated to pay membership renewal fees to UCC to maintain membership as a condition for their use of Company Prefixes issued to them by UCC, or as a condition for Basic Membership Benefits as defined in the Class Settlement Agreement.
 Class members who have paid a renewal fee to UCC are entitled to compensation from a $3,895,000 settlement fund.
 The settlement also provides that the “licensing agreement,” which accompanied UCC renewal fee invoices, is null and void as to those who became members in UCC before August 28, 2002.